Royal Wahingdoh FC: 2010–2015

 Royal Wahingdoh FC was Shillong's one of the two most popular clubs.
 In the 2010 season, they lifted the Shillong Premier League – in their debut season.
 In 2011, Carlton Chapman was appointed as new head coach, and they lifted the trophy in 2011 and 2012.
 In 2011, the club signed Liberian international Bekay Bewar who helped the side gaining promotion to the I-League, and was retained by the Shillong based side for there season.
 The same year, they lifted Bordoloi Trophy.
+In September 2012, the club reached semi-finals of Bordoloi Trophy.
+In the same year, Royal Wahingdoh took part in Shillong Super Series Football Championship and faced teams like A-League club Wellington Phoenix.
+In 2012 I-League Second Division final round, the club ended their campaign securing fourth place.

 In 2014, Royal Wahingdoh achieved their biggest success after winning the I-League 2nd Division, then second tier of indian football league system.
-They qualified for the 2014 I-League 2nd Division Final Round and finished on top spot with 18 points in 8 matches after defeating Bhawanipore F.C. in the final match.
+They qualified for the 2014 I-League 2nd Division final round and finished on top spot with 18 points in 8 matches after defeating Bhawanipore in the final match.
 Thus they were declared as the debutants of the 2014–15 I-League season.
 They have also participated in the 2014 Federation Cup.

 Santosh Kashyap was appointed the head coach for newly promoted Royal Wahingdoh before the start of the 2014–15 I-League.
 They signed Trinidad and Tobago international Densill Theobald as marquee player, who represented his nation at the 2006 FIFA World Cup.
-Under his coaching, Royal Wahingdoh stun eventual champions Mohun Bagan AC by 3–2 margin, and ended the season in third position with 30 points in 20 league matches.
+The club also appeared in the 2014–15 Federation Cup and defeated Mumbai 2–1 in the tournament opener.
+They lost 2–1, narrowly, to Sporting Goa on 4 January 2015.
+Royal Wahingdoh began their regular league season on 18 January in a match against Shillong Lajong, which was the first ever Shillong Derby in the I-league, in their 2–1 win, before facing Salgaocar next.
+They later drew 1–1 with Kalyani Bharat on 21 March 2015. they later defeated Pune in a 2–0 win in Shillong on 29 March 2015.
+The club then also defeated East Bengal on 31 March 2015, by 1–0.
+On 3 May, club's striker Jackichand Singh assisted teammate Satiyasen Singh thrice the hat-trick against Salgaocar in their 4–2 win.
+At the end of the 2014–15 season, Jackichand Singh was awarded best player of the season award.
+Under his coaching, Royal Wahingdoh stun eventual champions Mohun Bagan by 3–2 margin, and ended the season in third position with 30 points in 20 league matches.